 This is a course designed for students that have successfully completed Spanish I, II, and III.
 It combines vocabulary, literature, grammar, and culture to enable students to produce Spanish near fluency.
 Grammar studies emphasize all verb tenses.
 Literature selections include short stories, poems, and legends written by Hispanic authors.
 Culture emphasizes different traditions done in different Spanish-speaking countries.
-Vocabulary is taken directly from the context of the chapter.
-Students here have an opportunity for the Seal of Biliteracy.
+Vocabulary is taken directly from the context of the chapter

-Native Speakers
+Spanish for Native Speakers

-Grade Placement: 9-12 Prerequisite: Recommendation
+Grade Placement: 12 Prerequisite: Spanish IV Course Description:

-This is a course designed for students who are native Spanish speakers.
+This is a course designed for students that have successfully completed Spanish I, II, III, and IV.
 It combines vocabulary, literature, grammar, and culture to enable students to produce Spanish near fluency.
 Grammar studies emphasize all verb tenses.
 Literature selections include short stories, poems, and legends written by Hispanic authors.
 Culture emphasizes different traditions done in different Spanish-speaking countries.
 Vocabulary is taken directly from the context of the chapter